Prior to famous artists like Dali, a painter in Austria known as Gustav Klimt founded a movement called “Vienna Secession.”

 A chart that shows the journey of man’s happiness to salvation is something “Beethoven Frieze” talks about.

 The search for the meaning of life and the barriers that are eventually part of the journey they are going through reveal the hidden truth about how the cycle of life works.

 Here, Frieze gives meaning to the characters that serve as good or bad, including the other qualities like death, lust, ambition, greed, and grief.

 The reason behind creating this painting was to get it displayed at the exhibition of the Secession movements.

-As in his earlier work, Klimt also featured a nude painting in which the model was requested to strike an erotic and revealing pose that could be portrayed according to his thoughts.
+In his earlier work, Klimt also featured a nude painting in which the model was requested to strike an erotic and revealing pose.

 The question here is who Danae was.